 2.)
 Your parents pay for the majority, if not all of your education, and you then apply for a student loan so that you have the money needed for investments.

 Yes I know that there are many low interest rate student loans out there.
 In theory you can obtain a student loan at a low interest rate, invest it in the stock market, make some profit, and then payback your student loans when the time comes.
-Keeping the extra money for yourself, of course.
+You’ll be able to keep the extra money for yourself.

 No matter what anyone tells me, investing your student loans IS a gamble.
 You’re essentially taking a chance (even if it’s a minor one) with money that you need to pay back.